CMPUT301F23T36/God-Tier-Android-App/presentation.md

 - add a few tags
 - go back to other items, add tags to them too

 ## Filtering / Sorting
 travis
+- reopen with his prepopulated account
 - filter by one of the tags
 - clear filter
 - sort by estimated value

+## Selection
+jilewis
+- select items, delete them
+- delete everything gradually

 ## Database saving
 - exit app completely
-- reopen, see that everything is saved
+- reopen with created account, see that everything is saved

-## Testing
-jilewis if he's here
-- open android studio
-- run tests
-- talk about architecture??

 ## End
 idk